Assessing and Monitoring Security Policy Compliance of RHEL Systems

 The Compliance service provides a simple but powerful user interface, enabling the creation, configuration, and management of SCAP security policies.
 With the filtering and context-adding features built in, administrators can easily identify and manage security compliance issues in the RHEL infrastructure.

 You can also create Ansible playbooks to resolve security compliance issues and share reports with stakeholders to communicate compliance status.
-For more information about remediating compliance issues and generating reports, see the following documentation:

 1.1.
 Requirements and prerequisites